 Centrifugal casting is a method used to cast cylindrical parts and components that produces fine-grained outer surfaces with even dispersion.
 To work, liquefied grey iron is poured into a mold that rotates at high speeds as it is introduced.
 Centrifugal casting stands apart from many other types of casting because it is mainly used to create stock materials for further machining, as opposed to parts shaped for specific applications.
 Grey iron castings made via this process can also be almost any diameter, length, and thickness.

-No bake molds are disposable molds, made of sand, a quick-setting resin, and a catalyst.
+- No bake molds are disposable molds, made of sand, a quick-setting resin, and a catalyst.
 They are formed with the help of a casting flask, which is usually made out of plastic, wood or metal.
 No bake molds employ a heat-free, cold-setting casting process.

-During dry sand molding, unbonded sand is mixed with an adhesive or a chemical binder, shaped to form a mold and then baked a certain temperature to finish.
+- During dry sand molding, unbonded sand is mixed with an adhesive or a chemical binder, shaped to form a mold and then baked to a certain temperature to finish.
 To make castings, molten grey iron is poured into the mold, taking its shape.

-To create a mold using the skin-dried molding method, also known as air-dried molding, operators mix water, sand, a binder like clay and bonding additives and then dry it with a torch or heating lamp.
+- To create a mold using the skin-dried molding method, also known as air-dried molding, operators mix water, sand, a binder like clay and bonding additives and then dry it with a torch or heating lamp.

-Green sand molds are made the same way, minus the bonding additives and the heat drying.
+- Green sand molds are made the same way, minus the bonding additives and the heat drying.